6. Self and Identity

 “…the attention we pay and the values we hold both contribute to the answer which we receive.”

-McGilchrist concludes:
+McGilchrist concurs:

 “… I believe each being is an individuating, and individuated, actualized expression of potential of consciousness as a whole, which is never ultimately divisible from it.”

-This is reminiscent of Bernardo Kastrup’s work on the philosophy of idealism and the multiple personality analogy that he uses: We are alters of God.
+This is reminiscent of Bernardo Kastrup’s work on the philosophy of idealism and the multiple personality analogy that he uses to explain our personal identities:

 guest